 This post may contain affiliate links.
 If you make a purchase through them, we may receive a small commission, for which we are extremely grateful, at no extra cost to you.

 How to Get There

-Most travelers will be visiting Hoi An from the hub cities Ho Chi Minh City or Hanoi, so I’m assuming your passport is already proudly stamped with a Vietnam tourist visa (if not, I wrote a little bit about the visa process in my post about what to do in HCMC).
+Most travelers include visiting Hoi An on their Vietnam itinerary, coming from either the hub cities Ho Chi Minh City or Hanoi, so I’m assuming your passport is already proudly stamped with a Vietnam tourist visa (if not, I wrote a little bit about the visa process in my post about things to do in Ho Chi Minh City).
 While you can take a bus or train to Hoi An from Hanoi or Ho Chi Minh, I’d definitely recommend cutting off 16-17 hours of your journey and instead, jumping on a plane to the closest airport to Hoi An, the Danang Airport.
 The city of Danang is located just north of Hoi An- with a short 80 minute flight from either HCMC or Hanoi that you can score tickets as low as $25 USD per person, catching a flight seems like a no-brainer!

 From the airport, you can grab a 45 minute taxi ride to Hoi An for about $15-23 USD- you can either hail one at the airport; call one using the Grab app (similar to Uber or Lyft, although requires a cash payment unless you have a Vietnamese bank account), which, in my experience, will almost certainly be cheaper and more reliable than a hailed taxi, or prearrange your transit with your Airbnb host or hotel.
 I’d recommend at least trying the last option so you can squeeze in a stop at the Marble Mountains along the way (several Buddhist shrines hidden in mountaintop caves that are about halfway between Danang and Hoi An that I talk more about below).